At this time of year, the question I get asked most is: “How can I keep midges from biting and irritating my horse?"

 They usually swarm about 5 feet from the ground which is why horses get bitten mainly along the topline and particularly on the borders where the body hair changes into mane and tail hair.
 Perhaps the blood vessels are nearer the surface here or maybe it's just easier to bite with less dense hair.
 Once the midges start to bite, that is when you start to see the unfortunate side-effects of the allergic reaction: horses will start itching and rubbing in quite a frenzied fashion, which can all too often lead to very sore patches and significant mane and tail loss.

 With our own boy, we have learned the hard way that you need to try and act early: before the very mild weather kicks in.
-We treat his itchiness from late February/early March (depending on temperatures), with daily application of a lotion along the topline which acts as both a midge bite barrier and a skin soother.
+We prevent his itchiness from late February/early March (depending on temperatures), with daily application of a lotion along the topline which acts as both a midge bite barrier and a skin soother.
 We find that this timing really help us keep on top of things, and means we don't need to use a summer rug.....which is really gratifying to see.

 If you've missed the window and your horse is already rubbing, don’t panic.
 First find an anti-bacterial cream that will gently disinfect and support the skin's recovery.
 Once the skin is looking healthy, you can adopt the preventative/management regime with a good barrier cream - ones containing benzyl benzoate are good.